AxonIQ/reference-guide/part2/command-model.md

 }
 ```

+Entities within an Aggregate can listener to the events the Aggregate publishes, by defining an `@EventHandler` annotated method.
+These methods will be invoked when an EventMessage is published (before any external handlers are published).

 Event sourced aggregates
 ------------------------
 Besides storing the current state of an Aggregate, it is also possible to rebuild the state of an Aggregate based on the Events that it has published in the past.
 For this to work, all state changes must be represented by an Event.

 For the major part, Event Sourced Aggregates are similar to 'regular' aggregates: they must declare an identifier and can use the `apply` method to publish Events.
-However, state changes in Event Sourced Aggregates (i.e. any change of a Field value) must be performed in an `@EventSourcedHandler` annotated method.
+However, state changes in Event Sourced Aggregates (i.e. any change of a Field value) must be *exclusively* performed in an `@EventSourcingHandler` annotated method.
 This includes setting the Aggregate Identifier.

 Note that the Aggregate Identifier must be set in the `@EventSourcingHandler` of the very first Event published by the Aggregate.
 This is usually the creation Event.